dllllb/pytorch-lifestream/docs/feature_naming.md

 ## Feature types

-Information about transaction features are stored as array in dictionary.
+Information about transaction features is stored as arrays in a dictionary.

-There are feature types:
+There are the feature types:

-- Sequential feature - is a `np.ndarray` or `torch.tensor` of shape `(seq_len,)`
+- Sequential feature - is a `np.ndarray` or a `torch.tensor` of shape `(seq_len,)`
     - for categorical features contains category indexes with type `long`
     - for numerical features contains feature value with type `float`
 - Scalar values.
 It can be `target`, `id`, `labels` or `scalar features`.
-Types are depends on purpose.
-Type should be compatible with torch if value will be fed into neural network
+Types depend on purpose.
+Type should be compatible with torch if value will be fed into a neural network
 - Array values.
 It also can be `target`, `id`, `labels` or `vector features`.
 Type is `np.ndarray` or `torch.tensor`.

-Sequential features correspond user's transactions.
+Sequential features correspond to a user's transactions.
 The length of each user's sequential feature is equal to the length of the entire sequence.
 The order of each user's sequential feature is the same as sequence order.
 Sequential feature length `seq_len` may vary from user to user.